KBellaBlue/holbertonschool-printf/README.md

 ## Definition & Parameters
-**printf()**
+<p>**printf()**</p>
-<p>A function in the ANSI C standard library included in the “stdio.h” file</p>
+A function in the ANSI C standard library included in the “stdio.h” file
 <p>Used to print out different pieces of information</p>

-Syntax:
+**Syntax:**
 ```
 int printf(const char *format, ...);
 ```

 <p>The first argument is a string that contains the text to be printed on the screen.
 The string may contain format specifiers, which are used to specify how the subsequent arguments are to be displayed.
-Format specifiers begin with a percent sign (%) and are followed by optional format modifiers and conversion specifiers.
+Format specifiers begin with a percent sign (%) and are followed by optional format modifiers and conversion specifiers.</p>

 This project handles the following conversion specifiers: